-You'll Love Grandma's old fashioned Christmas Fruitcake recipes.
-For me, it's impossible to imagine a Christmas without fruitcake.
-Every fall, Mom made her Christmas cakes using one of our family's favorite recipes below.
-She wrapped them in several layers of brown paper and safely stored them on the top shelf in the pantry well beyond my reach — at least she thought they were.
+She always wrapped them in several layers of brown paper and safely stored them on the top shelf in the pantry, well beyond my reach — at least she thought they were.
 Kitchen-stools were invented for a purpose!

-Here are some tips on how to make an old fashioned Christmas cake recipe turn out just like Grandma's:
+Here are some helpful tips on how to make an old fashioned Christmas cake recipe turn out just like Grandma's:

 Directions for mixing: